rivue/Gamified-Study-Tool/README.md

             - ⭐️ Delete sections requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete Units( requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete courses / libraries (whatever they're called) (requires entering the name of the unit / course just for accidental reasons)
                - ⭐️ Remember to delete from both DB and pinecone as well, as well as respective child / parent courses / units / sections / libraries, roomNameState, LibraryFavorites, question, question_choice, LibraryMembership, etc...
         - ⭐️ (courses need ability to add multiple people first) leaderboard / game point tracking system (could be reworked later)
         - ⭐️ let units / sections / courses have duplicate values as others in db
         - ⭐️ add ability to see uploaded files in library (list of their names) and maybe even file preview (would require nosql db or something maybe)

         medium (chip away at when tired / mentally exhausted from hard ones):
-        - implement game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...
+        - ⭐️ implement some game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...

-        - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analogies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)
         - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
             - make description visible right below library card I think, maybe i card has more detail information, maybe when it was created or current owner or something
             - also displays number of members of the library